Boston Trust Act: Analysis

 [Local governments] can't interfere [with immigration enforcement], but they can't be commandeered by the federal government to do things that violate our local laws...That's what [the Trump administration are] trying to do, and that's not allowed under the Constitution — under the 10th Amendment of the Constitution.

 James Pindell of The Boston Globe opined that the government's case against the city seemed unlikely to prevail, and the suit seemed more likely intended to generate headlines against Wu.
-Liberal writer Charles P. Pierce of Esquire characterized the lawsuit as, "a ridiculous lawsuit targeting political officials that won't cooperate with a corrupt government."
+Liberal writer Charles P. Pierce of Esquire characterized the lawsuit as, "a ridiculous lawsuit targeting political officials that won't cooperate with a corrupt [federal] government."